managervcf/vanilla-js-single-page-app/README.md

 ## Development

 As there are no dependencies used, there is no need to install anything.
-Just type `npm start` in your command line to run the app.
+Just type `npm run dev` in your command line to run the app.
 As simple as that.

-The `npx live-server --verbose` command hidden under the `npm start` script will execute the app for you using live-server.
+The `npx live-server --verbose` command hidden under the `npm run dev` script will execute the app for you using live-server.
 It will open the app and watch it for changes.

 By default, the app is hosted at port 8080 unless specified otherwise.
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.